d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 with the precise *location* of the object in the image.
 Ideally, our system should exploit this knowledge.
 Pigs usually do not fly and planes usually do not swim.
-Nonetheless, we could still recognize a flying pig were one to appear.
+Nonetheless, we should still recognize a pig were one to appear at the top of the image.
-This idea is taken to an extreme in the children's game 'Where's Waldo', an example is shown in :numref:`img_waldo`.
+We can draw some inspiration here from the children's game 'Where's Waldo'
+(depicted in :numref:`img_waldo`).
-The game consists of a number of chaotic scenes bursting with activity and Waldo shows up somewhere in each
+The game consists of a number of chaotic scenes bursting with activity.
-(typically lurking in some unlikely location).
+Waldo shows up somewhere in each, typically lurking in some unlikely location.
 The reader's goal is to locate him.
 Despite his characteristic outfit, this can be surprisingly difficult,